Structural Complexities of Matching Mechanisms: Joint Verification Complexity

 Note that each applicant only needs to know her own match at the end of this protocol, but the applicants collectively verify the certificate in the protocol together.
 As in standard verification protocols, the trivial solution for a verification problem is to let the certificate $C$ record the full preference lists of all applicants, and let each $\mathsf{check}_d$ verify that the true preference list $P_d$ is correctly recorded in $C$.
 This trivial solution requires $\widetilde O\bigl(|\Appls|\cdot|\Insts|\bigr)$ bits (in contrast to the concurrent representation protocols of \autoref{sec:compression-complexity}, where the trivial solution requires $\widetilde O\bigl(|\Appls|\bigr)$ bits).

 While \autoref{sec:compression-complexity} shows that the matching in $\DA$ (and, when $|\Appls| \gg |\Insts|^2$, in $\TTC$) can be represented with less than one bit per applicant, it turns out this is not possible for verification.
-Informally, most nontrivial verification protocols need to tell applicants information about other applicants, yielding an $\Omega\bigl(|\Appls|\bigr)$ lower bound (in contrast to the $\widetilde\Theta\bigl(|\Insts|\bigr)$- or $\widetilde\Theta\bigl(|\Insts|^2\bigr)$-bit representation protocols of \autoref{sec:compression-complexity}, which only conveyed information about the institutions).
-Intuitively, the reason for this is that the protocol needs to tell applicants \emph{why} they receive some match, and not just \emph{which} match they receive.
+Informally, a nontrivial verification protocol needs to tell applicants information about other applicants, yielding an $\Omega\bigl(|\Appls|\bigr)$ lower bound (in contrast to the $\widetilde\Theta\bigl(|\Insts|\bigr)$- or $\widetilde\Theta\bigl(|\Insts|^2\bigr)$-bit representation protocols of \autoref{sec:compression-complexity}, which only conveyed information about the institutions), since the protocol needs to tell applicants \emph{why} they receive some match, and not just \emph{which} match they receive.
 We now formalize this intuition for both $\TTC$ and $\DA$, and even for $\SD$, by reducing the verification problem to a counting problem where each agent holds one bit.

 \begin{proposition} The verification complexity of $\SD$ is $\Omega\bigl(|\Appls|\bigr)$.
 Thus, the verification complexity of $\TTC$ and of any stable matching mechanism is $\Omega\bigl(|\Appls|\bigr)$.
 These results hold even when $|\Insts|=O(1)$. \end{proposition} \begin{proof} Fix $k$.
 We will construct a market with three institutions $\Insts = \bigl\{h^T, h^C, h^B\bigr\}$ and $2k$ applicants $\Appls = \bigl\{ d^T_1,\ldots,d^T_k, d^B_1,\ldots,d^B_k \bigr\}$.
 The capacity of institution $h^C$ is $k$, and the capacities of each of $h^T$ and $h^B$ are $k+1$.
 The preferences of the applicants $d^T_1,\ldots,d^T_k$ will be parametrized by bits $\vec b = (b_1,\ldots,b_k) \in \{0,1\}^k$ for some $k$.
 Later, we will show that the verification complexity is be $\Omega(k) = \Omega\bigl(|\Appls|\bigr)$.
 The preferences and priorities are: